 How does Face ID work?

-Apple claims that the facial recognition technology is among its most advanced hardware and software, and it’s not hard to see why.
-Here is the manufacturer’s explanation for how the technology works:
+Apple claims that facial recognition technology is among its most advanced hardware and software, and it’s not hard to see why.
+Here is the manufacturer’s explanation of how the technology works:

 The TrueDepth camera captures accurate face data by projecting and analysing thousands of invisible dots to create a depth map of your face.
 It also captures an infrared image of your face.
 A portion of the neural engine of the A11, A12 Bionic, A12X Bionic, A13 Bionic, A14 Bionic and A15 Bionic chip – protected within the Secure Enclave – transforms the depth map and infrared image into a mathematical representation and compares that representation with the enrolled facial data.